-The camera comes with several vlogging-friendly features, including a dedicated 'Background Defocus' button meant to quickly toggle between a shallow and wide depth of field, along with specific autofocus settings like 'Product Showcase', which is supposed to shift focus to objects held up in frame.
-Its autofocus system is incredibly effective, reliably tracking moving subjects in both 4k and FHD.
+The camera comes with several vlogging-friendly features, including a dedicated 'Background Defocus' button meant to quickly toggle between a shallow and wide depth of field, along with specific autofocus settings like 'Product Showcase', which is supposed to shift focus to objects held up in the frame.
+Its autofocus system is incredibly effective, reliably tracking moving subjects in 4k and FHD.
 The camera also delivers excellent 4k video quality and decent FHD video quality when shooting in brighter lighting conditions.

-If you do a lot of livestreaming and prefer a compact camera with built-in livestream support, take a look at the Canon PowerShot G7 X Mark III.
+If you do a lot of livestreaming and prefer a compact camera with built-in livestream support, look at the Canon PowerShot G7 X Mark III.
 Its autofocus system isn't as effective as the Sony ZV-1, and its screen can only flip up rather than fully articulate.
 However, it has a built-in livestreaming feature that's advertised to let you stream directly to YouTube using a Wi-Fi connection.
 It's very compact and incredibly portable, making it easy to carry around wherever you go.
 Its overall video quality isn't as good, particularly in FHD and when shooting in low light, but its 4k video quality is still okay.
 It can also shoot uncropped 4k at up to 30 fps.
 It also does a great job smoothing out camera shake when shooting handheld.
 However, it suffers from similar overheating issues when recording continuously for a long time.

 Get the Sony if you want better autofocus and a fully articulated screen.
 If you like the convenience of built-in livestream support, the Canon is a good alternative.